 Multi-stage flash distillation is a prominent desalination process accounting for a huge chunk of freshwater generated through desalination.
 Through heating, MSF distillation ensures the temperature of the feedwater is below the saturation boiling point.
 The flashing effect is then utilized whereby the chambers with a gradual low pressure are injected with hot water forcing the water to flash into steam.

 - Solar water evaporation.

-➣How Effective is Evaporative Desalination?
+➣How Effective is Desalination by Evaporation?

 Evaporative desalination generates fresh potable water by alienating dissolved solids from seawater.
 Thermal desalination processes such as the multi-effect and multi-stage flash distillations have shown they can reject over 95- 99% of dissolved salts found in saline water.
 Their ability to desalinate extremely saline water (with over 35,000ppm) without necessarily consuming more energy makes them a cost-efficient alternative to membrane-based processes.